Multi-Messenger Astronomy – Feb 24

-It’s an age-old question: What is the origin of life?
-While this inquiry has fascinated humans for centuries, recent breakthroughs point us in a more conclusive direction, and have remarkable implications.
+It’s an age-old question: How did life come about?
+Even the simplest creatures that exhibit the two hallmarks of life, namely metabolism and replication, are astoundingly complex.
+While the search for life’s origin has fascinated humans for centuries, recent breakthroughs point us in a more conclusive direction, and have remarkable implications.
 Among important side insights are the unexpected similarities between prebiotic and human innovation, and the central role that energy and information have played in transforming the planet over the last 4 billion years, leading right up to the present climate crisis.

 A common model of AI suggests that there is a single measure of intelligence, often called AGI, and that AI systems are agents who can possess more or less of this intelligence.
 Cognitive science, in contrast, suggests that there are multiple forms of intelligence and that these intelligences trade-off against each other and have a distinctive developmental profile and evolutionary history.
 Exploitation (the pursuit of goals, resources, and utilities) characterizes adult cognition.
 However, exploration (seeking information about the world) characterizes childhood cognition, and empowerment (of others, through care and teaching) characterizes cognition in elderhood.
 The combination of these three different kinds of intelligence, across the course of a life, explains human success.